andrew/ultimate-awesome/README.md

 - [linux-free-tutorials](https://github.com/labex-labs/linux-free-tutorials) - Free Linux tutorials for beginners with 270 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [awesome-healthmetrics](https://github.com/leandromineti/awesome-healthmetrics) - A curated list of awesome resources at the intersection of healthcare and AI.
 - [awesome-bd-readme-profile](https://github.com/moshfiqrony/awesome-bd-readme-profile) - 😎 A list of awesome GitHub Profile READMEs of developers 📝.
+- [awesome-elixir-gaming](https://github.com/njwest/awesome-elixir-gaming) - Elixir resources for making and networking games.
 - [awesome-go-in-education](https://github.com/PandaWhoCodes/awesome-go-in-education) - A curated list about Go in Education  🎓.
 - [awesome-puppet](https://github.com/rnelson0/awesome-puppet) - A curated list of amazingly awesome puppet resources inspired by @bayandin's awesome-awesomeness.
 - [top-pharma50](https://github.com/servierhub/top-pharma50) - Top open source software from the top 50 pharmaceutical companies.
+- [awesome-inspiration](https://github.com/shsfwork/awesome-inspiration) - A curated collection of the best resources for designers and developers to elevate their projects.
+Explore inspiration for landing pages, SaaS, components, UX patterns, and much more.
 - [awesome_vr](https://github.com/thejourneydude/awesome_vr) - List of curated articles on VR for developers and designers.
 - [Awesome-Online-Action-Detection](https://github.com/wangxiang1230/Awesome-Online-Action-Detection) - Awesome Online Action Detection.
 - [awesome-xmake](https://github.com/xmake-examples/awesome-xmake) - 💕 A curated list of awesome XMake projects, plugins, examples and others.
 - [android-resources](https://github.com/yogeshpaliyal/android-resources) - This repository serves as a curated collection of valuable resources related to Android development.
 It aims to provide developers with a centralized hub to discover and explore informative content on various Android-specific topics, including, internals of android, performance optimization, architectural patterns, etc.
 - [Awesome-MultiModal-Visual-Object-Tracking](https://github.com/Zhangyong-Tang/Awesome-MultiModal-Visual-Object-Tracking) - A survery for multi-modal visual object tracking, including RGBT, RGBD, RGBE, RGBL, RGBNIR, RGBS.
 - [programming-resources](https://github.com/ADGEfficiency/programming-resources) - A collection of programming and computation resources.
-- [awesome-codeql](https://github.com/advanced-security/awesome-codeql) - A curated list of awesome CodeQL resources.
-- [awesome-spatial-data](https://github.com/bchapuis/awesome-spatial-data) - A list of awesome spatial datasets.
 - [awesome-cml](https://github.com/chameleon-team/awesome-cml) - Awesome for chameleon.
 - [awesome-xapi](https://github.com/CiscoDevNet/awesome-xapi) - A curated list of developer resources to integrate with Webex Devices.
 - [fucking-awesome-macOS](https://github.com/Correia-jpv/fucking-awesome-macOS) -  A curated list of awesome applications, softwares, tools and shiny things for macOS.
 With up-to-date repository stars⭐ and forks🍴.